Combat boot: United Kingdom

 Each of the five boot types comes in two different styles, so personnel can wear whichever one is more comfortable for them.
-The new brown boots, which have been developed to match the MTP uniform worn by Service personnel, will be made in two different fittings designed for the first time to take account of the different shapes of men's and women's feet.
-The current black boots will carry on to be worn with most non-camouflage uniforms as well as by units on parade in full dress uniform, such as regiments performing ceremonial duties in central London.
+The new brown boots, which have been developed to match the MTP uniform worn by Service personnel, are made in two different fittings designed for the first time to take account of the different shapes of men's and women's feet.
+The previous black boots continued being worn with most non-camouflage uniforms as well as by units on parade in full dress uniform, such as regiments performing ceremonial duties in central London.

-As of 2018, the five categories previously issued, have been changed to simplify the choices available.
+As of 2018, the five categories previously issued were changed to simplify the choices available.
 The Italian manufacturer AKU now supply their Pilgrim model as an option for a high liability boot alongside Altberg.